Dress For Success holds winter pop-up sale

-DURHAM, NC (WTVD) --Dress For Success is holding its Winter Boutique Sale Friday, February 9 through Saturday, February 10 from 10 a.m. to 5 p.m. at the Northgate Mall in Durham.
+DURHAM, NC (WTVD) --Dress For Success is holding its Winter Boutique Sale Friday, February 9 from 10 a.m. to 7 p.m. and Saturday, February 10 from 10 a.m. to 5 p.m. at the Northgate Mall in Durham.

 A $20 donation gets you in the door early to avoid the crowd.